wso2/docs-open-banking/en/docs/learn/event-notification.md

     }
     ```

-- To acknowledge the received events (both positive and negative acknowledgements) while accepting more events.
+- To acknowledge the received events (both positive and negative acknowledgments) while accepting more events.
   If there are more events available with the bank.
 The application continues requesting events until there are no more events.

     ```json